Degree: Bachelor of Science (B.Sc.)

 Support during your start at KIT

 The KIT offers support for all first-year students in order to have a successful start of their studies.
-Numerous orientation events and monitoring programs at the KIT-Departments help students to make friends, orientate themselves and find support where needed.
+Numerous orientation events and mentoring programs at the KIT-Departments help students to make friends, orientate themselves and find support where needed.
 The central online portalstudienstart.kit.edu is a first guide to all important offers, brings together all relevant information and contains helpful hints for a successful start of your studies: